-The first new building that LSE has commissioned in more than 40 years, the New Students’ Centre is being constructed on the site of the old St Philips building on Sheffield Street, next to the Peacock Theatre in London WC2.
-The building is due to be completed in summer 2013.
+The first new building that LSE has commissioned in more than 40 years, the Centre was constructed on the site of the old St Philips building on Sheffield Street, next to the Peacock Theatre in central London.

-The Centre will be a standalone, six-storey development providing a mixture of facilities within a sustainable building envelope.
+The Centre is a seven storey development providing a mixture of facilities within a sustainable building envelope.
 These include the students’ union, a learning café, exercise studio, coffee bar, fitness centre, media centre, activities space and LSE’s career services.
-The envelope will consist of a mixture of solid and latticed, locally sourced red brick that will provide a variety of lighting effects internally and externally.
+The envelope consists of a mixture of solid and latticed, locally sourced red brick that will provide a variety of lighting effects internally and externally.
+Completed early in 2014, the building is characterised by its irregular faceted facades built in red brick, a design generated by the geometries of the confined corner site.
+LSE's original brief targeted a BREEAM Excellent rating, with the finished design exceeding this brief an achieving Outstanding.

 ‘The New Students' Centre must have the highest design quality, environmental sustainability and procurement approach; creating a contemporary, innovative and exciting student environment.’
 (LSE, October 2010.)